Rajeshwari-Rapyder-007/My-Progress-Report/Rajeshwari Rapyder Tasks/Rajeshwari_Tracker.md

 ### Friday 29-11-2024
 - [x] Created the services and checked weather tagged - (CreateVolume, RunInstances, CreateSnapshot, CreateSecurityGroup, CreateNetworkAcl, CreateRouteTable, CreateVpc, CreateLoadBalancer, CreateTargetGroup
 )
+- [x] Analysed that there is no policy for Vault in glacier for tagging.